seanmc84/is117collab/README.md

 Push – if working on a local computer and you want your commits to be visible online on github as well, you “push” the changes up to github with this command (git push)

 Pull – if you’re working on local computer and want the most up-to-date version of repository to work with, you “pull” changes down from github with this command (git pull)

+Remote add/remove/show - remote add means adding to your repository; removing files from a repository; showing means displaying the repository